 BAC Faculty Member & Alumna Aimee Schefano More »

-The Boston Architectural College (BAC) is an independent spatial design college.
-The core of the BAC experience is a unique learning model where design education happens in the classroom and in the professional workplace simultaneously.
-Students work in some 300 design firms while attending their classes and studios onsite or online, earning credit and gaining experience in both settings.
+At the BAC, we believe that the best education happens in the classroom and in the professional workplace simultaneously.
+BAC students work in some 300 design firms while attending their classes and studios onsite or online, earning credit and gaining experience in both settings.